deyran/pro-asp-net-mvc/CHAPTER 7 - SPORTSSTORE A REAL APPLICATION/AA - SUMMARY/BB STARTING THE DOMAIN MODEL.md

 <h1>STARTING THE DOMAIN MODEL</h1>
     <ul>
         <li>
-           All MVC Framework projects start with the [domain model](GLOSSARY/DOMAIN MODEL.MD) because everything in an MVC Framework application revolves around it.
+           All MVC Framework projects start with the <b>domain model</b> because everything in an MVC Framework application revolves around it.
         </li>
         <li>
            Create a new folder called <b>Entities</b> inside the <b>Sports.Domain</b>